orbs-network/spot-integration-docs/content/advanced-orders-direct.md

 ## Quickstart

+### Before You Start

+Complete the shared [setup requirements](/advanced-orders/shared#integration-options).
+This path requires no Orbs runtime package, but the TypeScript examples use Viem for wallet and contract operations.
+Supply the `WalletContext`, chain-specific wrapped-token address, and a validated `OrderInput` from your host form.

+Implement in this order: configuration fetch, strategy derivation, the four [Create Order reference files](/advanced-orders/direct#create-order), history, then cancellation.
+The host owns strategy math, protocol field validation, HTTP requests, and wallet transactions.

 Start with the shared [Partner Configuration](/advanced-orders/shared#fees-and-configuration) and [Input Tokens](/advanced-orders/shared#how-it-works) requirements, then implement these API operations.

 The API-only integration uses these HTTP and on-chain operations: